Faeest/Faeest/README.md

 - 👋 Hi, I’m @SiMamank115
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning P5.js
+- 🌱 I’m currently learning ES.6 scripting
 - 💞️ I’m looking to collaborate on Nothing
 - 📫 How to reach me.
 No